Private-equity secondary market: Continued Expansion in the Mid-2000s

 In 2003, HarbourVest acquired a $1.3 billion of private-equity fund interests in over 50 funds from UBS AG through a joint-venture transaction That same year, Deutsche Bank sold a $2 billion investment portfolio to a consortium of secondary investors, led by AlpInvest Partners (formerly by NIB Capital), to form MidOcean Partners.
 The following year, in 2004, Bank One sold a $1 billion portfolio of private-equity fund interests to Landmark Partners and the State of Connecticut Retirement and Trust completed the sale of a portfolio of private-equity fund interests to Coller Capital, representing one of the first secondary market sales by a US pension.
-Abbey National completed the sale of £748m ($1.33 billion) of LP interests in 41 private-equity funds and 16 interests in private European companies, to Coller Capital.
+Abbey National completed the sale of Â£748m ($1.33 billion) of LP interests in 41 private-equity funds and 16 interests in private European companies, to Coller Capital.

 Large LP portfolio transactions continued to emerge in 2005 when Dresdner Bank sold a $1.4 billion private-equity funds portfolio to AIG and Lexington Partners and AlpInvest Partners acquired a portfolio of private-equity fund interests from Dayton Power & Light, an Ohio-based electric utility.

 During this period Secondaries transaction volume increased from historical levels of 2% or 3% of annual private-equity commitments to 5% or roughly 1% of the addressable market representing all existing private equity assets in circulation.
 Many of the largest financial institutions (e.g., Deutsche Bank, Abbey National, UBS AG) sold portfolios of direct investments and "pay-to-play" funds portfolios that were typically used as a means to gain entry to lucrative leveraged finance and mergers and acquisitions assignments but had created hundreds of millions of dollars of losses.